dojo/typings/README.md

 There are examples of how to use the typings in a TypeScript project.
 They are located in the `examples` directory of this repository.

+## Limitations

+### Typings are global

+At the time of this writing (TypeScript 1.7), typings are global and absolute.
+In order to change module resolution
+    from `dojo/...` modules.d.ts will need to be updated

 ## Contributing

 If you wish to contribute to this repository, please see our